ppizarror/pygame-menu/README.md

 - *get_input_data(recursive=False, depth=0)*

-    Get input data from a menu.
-The results are given as a dict object, keys are the ID of each element.
+    Gets input data from a menu.
+The results are given as a dict object; the keys are the ID of each element.
     If recursive, the data will contain inputs from sub-menus; *depth* defines the depth of each input.
-It's used only as an informative value by now.
+It's used only as an informative value for now.

     ```python
     menu = pygameMenu.Menu(...)